carlosmig/comp_neuro_workshop/README.md

 # Program.

-**1. Information Theory.**
+**- Information Theory.**
-  a.
-Fundamentals of information theory.
+  - Fundamentals of information theory.
-  b.
-Connectivity analyses from information theory.
+  - Connectivity analyses from information theory.
-  c.
-Examples of applications in neuroscience.
+  - Examples of applications in neuroscience.
-**2. High-order interdependencies.**
+**- High-order interdependencies.**
-  a.
-Basics of high-order functional connectivity.
+  - Basics of high-order functional connectivity.
-  b.
-High-order interactions in aging and dementia.
+  - High-order interactions in aging and dementia.
-  c.
-Examples in consciousness and brain stimulation.
+  - Examples in consciousness and brain stimulation.
 **3. Tutorial I: information theory applied to fMRI and/or M/EEG data.**